sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

     }
 ```

-8.2 Add method `findByAccountId` to TransactionRepository
+7.2 Add method `findByAccountId` to TransactionRepository

 findByAccountId() is not a generic CRUD method and is not present in MongoRepository Interface.
-Hence we need to declare it in TransactionRepository
+Hence we need to declare it in TransactionRepository and MongoRepository will convert it to MongoDB query

 ```java
 public interface TransactionRepository extends MongoRepository<Transaction, String> {